Holiday Bread Pull Apart

 And truthfully, you could even make this stuffing in a 9×13 pan, now that I think on it.
 You just wouldn’t cook it quite as long since it would be in a flat layer, not stacked up as in a Bundt pan.

-Can I make this stuffing ring without the sausage?
+Can I make this holiday bread pull apart without the sausage?

 You sure can and it’s delicious!
 I’ve even used minced ham in place of the sausage, too.